| |

 Track Listing: 1.
 Oh, Boy!, 2.
 Not Fade Away, 3.
 You’ve Got Love, 4.
 Maybe Baby, 5.
 It’s Too Late, 6.
 Tell Me How, 7.
 That’ll Be the Day, 8.
 I’m Looking for Someone to Love, 9.
 An Empty Cup (And a Broken Date), 10.
 Send Me Some Lovin’, 11.
 Last Night, 12.
 Rock Me My Baby

 Mind the gap.
 It is as inevitable as it is wide, as sure as tomorrow.
-The unavoidable gap that divides generations, leaving parents and children facing off on any number of issues from the style of their clothes to the latest moppy hairdo craze to the perennial pinnacle of all standoffs: the world of music.
+It is the unavoidable gap that divides generations, leaving parents and children facing off on any number of issues from the style of their clothes to the latest moppy hairdo craze to the perennial pinnacle of all standoffs: the world of music.
 Lawrence Welk or The Beatles.
-Neil Diamond and Led Zeppelin.
+Neil Diamond / Led Zeppelin.
 The soft talking trip of Wally Phillips versus the once proud cool of XRT or the LOOP.
 And now, with XM and Sirius, the number of choices increases in union with the ever-increasing gap.
 The Colorado River flows on without end through the Canyon.
 What a sight to behold.
 Up Hermit Road to Hopi Point, The Abyss, and Hermit’s Rest.

 “All of my love